 For more information about how we decide whether or not to investigate your complaint, read our Assessment Code

 Investigating your complaint

 If we decide your complaint needs more detailed work, we will pass it to our Investigation Team and tell you who will deal with your complaint.

 We may then ask you and the organisation you’re complaining about for more information.
 We will keep you updated on the progress with your complaint.

+When we think we have enough information to make a fair decision, we will share a draft decision with you.
+We can share information from the organisation, which we have used to make our decision.
+But we cannot share sensitive information, for example where it is about other people.
 We will give you a chance to comment or give us any further information you want us to consider before we make a final decision.

 How long does it take?